xarray-contrib/xarray-simlab/doc/framework.rst

 variables.

-The great advantage of declaring variables at unique places is that all their metadata are defined once.
+The great advantage of declaring variables at unique places is that all their meta-data are defined once.
 However, a downside of this approach is that foreign variables may potentially add many hard-coded links between processes, which makes harder reusing these processes independently of each other.